KRahim859/CPS_HIDS/README.md

 # CPS_HIDS : A Gcode based Dataset
 ## Overview

+G-code is a programming language for computer numerical control (CNC).
+In simpler words, it’s the language spoken by a computer controlling a machine, and it communicates all commands required for movement and other actions.
+While G-code is the standard language for different desktop and industrial machinery, our 3D printers are the recent day examples of machines using G-code.
+In actual operation, 3D slicers generate the code “automatically”.
+For more information, please refer to https://all3dp.com/2/3d-printer-g-code-commands-list-tutorial/

 The **CPS_HIDS** dataset compiles 3D printer data aimed at aiding researchers in creating and evaluating intrusion detection systems for Cyber Physical Systems (CPS).
 It includes extensive data from 3D printers, covering various metrics and operational parameters suitable for anomaly detection, predictive maintenance, and other machine learning tasks.
 Leveraging a 3D printer testbed, we developed an innovative **Gcode** Dataset **(NIST RS-274 / ISO 6983-1:2009)** for **supervised** and **semi-supervised learning**.

 This Gcode dataset enabled the creation of a Host based Intrusion Detection System (HIDS) on a Raspberry Pi4, which can be smoothly integrated into automated manufacturing workflows in 3D printers and CNC machines.
 The developed methodology can effortlessly extend to resource-constrained CPS and larger Systems of Systems (SoS).